statiqdev/Website/input/framework/configuration/bootstrapper/specifying-settings.md

 Order: 2
 ---
-You can use the bootstrapper to specify [settings](xref:settings), either from various sources like configuration file and environment variables, or by using fluent methods.
+You can use the bootstrapper to specify [settings](xref:settings), either from various sources like [configuration files](xref:settings#configuration-files) and environment variables, or by using fluent methods.

-By default, the bootstrapper will add settings from `appsettings.json` and `statiq.json` files as well as all environment variables.
+By default, the bootstrapper will add settings from [a variety of configuration files](xref:settings#configuration-files) as well as all environment variables.
 This behavior can be controlled via the [bootstrapper default behavior](xref:bootstrapper#default-behavior).

 In addition, you can specify settings directly using fluent methods: